instafluff/ComfyDiscord/README.md

 #### Securely adding your Discord token
-1. Register a Discord App, Navigate to `Bot` in the Settings Menu on the page, and Get a Discord Bot Token - [https://discordapp.com/developers/applications/](https://discordapp.com/developers/applications/)
+1. Register a Discord App, Navigate to `Bot` in the Settings Menu on the page, and Get a Discord Bot Token - [https://discordapp.com/developers/applications/](https://discordapp.com/developers/applications/) and Invite the Bot into your server using a link with your Bot's Client ID and permission scope [https://discordapp.com/oauth2/authorize?client_id=123mybotclientid123&scope=bot&permissions=133262656](https://discordapp.com/oauth2/authorize?client_id=123mybotclientid123&scope=bot&permissions=133262656)
 2. Install `dotenv`
 ```
 npm install dotenv --save